Configuration Parameters

 {integer | Auto}

-The number of the queue NFQUEUE from which Dr.Web Firewall for Linux will retrieve SYN packages that initiate transit connections.
+Number of the NFQUEUE queue from which Dr.Web Firewall for Linux will retrieve SYN packets that initiate transit connections.

 Allowed values: